1jour1vin

 Wine rated (2025 guide) 98+/100

-Blackcurrant, blue fruits, crushed stone, chocolate, and intense minerality emerge from Château Pavie Macquin 2022.
-More robust and incredibly concentrated, it offers a lively and vibrant palate, ripe, structured, and present tannins, and a sumptuous finish.
+Blackcurrant, blueberries, crushed stone, chocolate, and intense minerality emerge from the 2022 Château Pavie Macquin.
+More full-bodied and incredibly concentrated, it offers a lively and vibrant palate, ripe, structured, and pronounced tannins, and a sumptuous finish.
 Made from the usual blend of 80% Merlot, 19% Cabernet Franc, and 1% Cabernet Sauvignon, this captivating and powerful 2022 vintage is a wine for aging par excellence.
-Store it carefully for a good ten years if possible, and it will age for 40 years.
+Store it carefully for at least a decade if possible, and it will age gracefully for 40 years.
 2035–2075

 Yves Beck